• Skip to primary navigation

 Lotus Stitch

 If you're already familiar with the puff stitch, then the lotus stitch will be a breeze to learn.
-It creates a beautiful floral pattern that will look beautiful on anything you make.
+It creates a beautiful floral pattern that'll look gorgeous on anything you make.
 It does use up a lot of yarn, so this stitch is best for smaller projects like baby blankets or placemats.

 Get the Pattern